dylan7474/openaiChat/README.md

 # aiChat

 ## Overview
-aiChat is a lightweight C web server that lets you stage round-table conversations between multiple Ollama-hosted models.
+openaiChat is a lightweight C web server that lets you stage round-table conversations between multiple Ollama-hosted models.
 Launch the binary, open the served page in your browser, and configure up to six companions—each with a friendly name and a backing Ollama model tag.
 The application coordinates turn-based conversations through the Ollama HTTP API and streams every reply back to the UI as soon as it is generated.